github/markdownlint-github/README.md

 ## Usage

-**Note**: We recommend configuring [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2) over `markdownlint-cli` for compatibility with the [vscode-markdownlint](https://github.com/DavidAnson/vscode-markdownlint) plugin.
+**Important**: We support the use of `markdownlint` through [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2) instead of `markdownlint-cli` for compatability with the [`vscode-markdownlint`](https://github.com/DavidAnson/vscode-markdownlint) plugin.

-1. Create a `.markdownlint-cli2.cjs` file in the root of your repository
+1. Create a `.markdownlint-cli2.cjs` file in the root of your repository.

     ```bash
     touch .markdownlint-cli2.cjs
     ```

-2. Install packages
+2. Install packages.

     - ```bash
       npm install -D markdownlint-cli2 # if updating existing package, check for updates npm install -D @github/markdownlint-github [--@github:registry=https://registry.npmjs.org]
+      npm install -D markdownlint-cli2-formatter-pretty
       ```

 3. Add/modify your linting script in `package.json`.